Daily Discipline #122

 Day 3-In Christ's first miracle at the Wedding Feast of Cana, the disciples watched as they saw great jars filled with water and then served out as the finest of wine.
 How did this miracle affect His disciples?

-When you think about this story (John 2:1-10) only Christ's mother, the disciples and the servants knew what had really happened.
+When you think about this event (John 2:1-10) only Christ's mother, the disciples, and the servants knew what had really happened.
 I think this miracle was especially for the disciples.
-They had been following Christ for a little while and yet still half wondering who He was.
+They had been following Christ for a little while and yet half wondering who He was.
 This shows us one of the reasons for miracles or good works.
 They can be used to prove and testify to Jesus Christ as the Son of God and thus lead men to true faith in God.

 Day 4- In the story of the royal official begging Jesus to come and heal his son, we see someone in desperation.
 There is no sense of great faith.
-Rather, here in Jesus was a last resort effort.
+Rather, here in Jesus, was a last resort effort.
 Jesus is not pleased with this approach but helps the man anyway.
 Now notice what the official does when Christ tells him he can go because his son will live.

-Here's a man that isn't even sure that Jesus Christ can help but decides to take Jesus at His word.
-It is "while he was till on the way...." -- while he was acting on Christ's word to him that the miracle happened.
+Here's a man that isn't sure that Jesus Christ can help but decides to take Jesus at His word.
+It is "while he was still on the way...." -- while he was acting on Christ's word to him that the miracle happened.
 This story is important for all who aren't sure about Christ but are willing to take him at his word and act because he said so.

 2 Corinthians 1:20 / Hebrews 10:23